NAPLAN – writing test

 Argument texts are texts that systematically present a point of view or seek to persuade an audience.
 They include, for example, arguments, expositions, discussions, and letters to the editor, debates, reviews and advertisements.

-As in 2014, the genre for the 2015 writing test will not be disclosed prior to the test period.
+Since 2014, the genre for the writing test has not been disclosed prior to the test period.
+This will also be the case for 2016.

 A persuasive text is any text where the main purpose is to present a point of view and seeks to persuade a reader.
 Persuasive text types include, for example, arguments, expositions, discussions, and letters to the editor, debates, reviews and advertisements.